People feared trapped in rubble after service station blast in Ireland

 Nina Gabel, 35, described distressing scenes at the cordon.

-“There was one woman who didn’t know where her daughter was and she was very upset,” she told the PA news agency.
+“There was one woman who didn’t know where her daughter was and she was very upset,” she told PA.

 “There are emergency services everywhere, there were so many gardai and fire engines.